Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms: Discussion

-In terms of neurological conditions, a recent study investigated the association of ECG markers and Alzheimer's disease and have found high hazard ratios for low QRS duration and for low PR interval \cite{isaksen2023association}, which aligns with our findings.
+A recent study investigated the association of ECG features and Alzheimer's disease and have found high hazard ratios for low QRS duration and for low PR interval \cite{isaksen2023association}, which aligns with our findings.
 Another study reported abormally high P wave axes\cite{gutierrez2019association}, which also aligns with our findings.
 For Parkinson's disease, a study that collected data from various articles and meta-analyses found a clear preponderance of higher incidence and prevalence in males \cite{georgiev2017gender}, which also aligns with our findings.
 Similarly, a study conducted on 981 patients demonstrated that high QT interval values are associated with Parkinson's disease, which again matches our findings.
 However, the authors report that high QTc interval values were also observed in their cohort \cite{rabkin2024qt}.
 In contrast, our analysis, based on nearly 4,000 samples, suggests that while the raw QT interval is elevated in Parkinson's patients, the QTc interval, when corrected for heart rate, appears to be lower.
 This discrepancy may be due to differences in sample size, patient characteristics, or the methodologies used to correct the QT interval, as well as the larger heterogeneity within our cohort.

-Regarding psychiatric conditions, left QRS axis deviation have been associated with all-cause dementia patients by a recent study \cite{mao2023ventricular}, which aligns with low or negative values found in our findings.
+Regarding all-cause, left QRS axis deviation have been associated with patients by a recent study \cite{mao2023ventricular}, which aligns with low or negative values found in our findings.
 A similar study correlates with another of our findings, as the authors found that shorter QRS duration is associated with non-Alzheimer dementia \cite{isaksen2022associations}.
 For vascular dementia, prior work identified a significant increase of QTc values on a population group which also match our findings \cite{matei2015qt}.
 Finally, the high values of QTc interval for patients with delirium correlates with previous literature work on patients with delirium tremens whose also developed tachyarrhythmias and returned to sinus rhythm after appropriate treatment.